varunm22/personal-site/content/life-posts/august-2019.md

 +++

 ### 08/18/19
 After returning from my South America trip, I had a couple weeks to relax and get prepped for my move to New York.
-My first weekend back, I went to Interstate state park with family and some extended family to go kayaking on the St. Croix river.
+My first weekend back, I went to Interstate State Park in Taylor Falls with family and some extended family to go kayaking on the St. Croix river.
 This particular route involves spending around 2 hours kayaking 7 miles down calm water surrounded by beautiful foliage, rock cliffs, and occasional sand bars.
+By the end, we were sore and very ready for a picnic.

+Afterwards, we drove to the very nearby Franconia Sculpture Park.
+I expected this to be fairly relaxed as it was just a free sculpture park in Minnesota far away from any major city.

 ### 08/22/19, 08/24/19